ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 == Changelog ==

+= 4.21 =
+* CodeMirror library updated to the latest version v5.38.0.
+The directory structure is changed (files are better organized).
+Added a test files for the CodeMirror modes.
+* Updated the method of loading the modes and themes of the CodeMirror library.
+* On the page 'page.php' the constants '_NAME' and '_VERSION' are replaced by '$name' and '$version'.

 = 4.20 =
 * Fixed a bug due to which the plugin data that stored in the database to not be deleted during the uninstallation of the plugin.
-* The contents of the file 'uninstall.php is moved to the file 'core.php'.
+* The contents of the file 'uninstall.php' is moved to the file 'core.php'.
 The file 'uninstall.php' is deleted.
 * Some texts are corrected.

 = 4.19 =